Choosing The Best Baby Sling, Wrap and Carrier For A Newborn

-These baby slings are made from a long length of woven fabric which is infinitely adjustable, moulding to the body to create a comfortable fit for any carer.
+These baby slings are made from a long length of woven fabric that is infinitely adjustable, moulding to the body to create a comfortable fit for any carer.
 By being able to adjust each millimetre of fabric, to mould around you and your baby, you can ensure your little one is safe, comfortable and secure in their natural newborn position.

-Ring slings are suitable from birth through to toddlerhood.
-They are made from a long piece of fabric secured at the shoulder with rings.
 Ring slings are lightweight and, as with a wrap, they are mouldable and adjustable around you and your baby.
 The width of the fabric can be broadly spread across your shoulder and upper back for comfortable weight distribution.
 Once you are familiar with them, ring slings are very quick to put on.

 Which Fabric Blend to Choose?

 When looking for a newborn blend there are many options and no single ‘best blend’ for a newborn, but hopefully, this table will help you work out what is perfect for you, your baby and your lifestyle.

 When looking for a wrap for a newborn you should look out for words such as ‘malleable’, ‘soft’, ‘mouldable’ and ‘glide’ in our descriptions.
 Many descriptions will also tell you if the blend is newborn-friendly!

 What is GSM?

 You’ll see this little abbreviation mentioned often and it refers to the weight of the fabric.
 For an Oscha sling, the GSM is likely to be between 180 and 330gsm.
 For newborns, and people new to wrapping, we’d recommend a medium to low GSM (250 or lower) as this will usually be a sling which is fairly easy to work with, however this isn’t essential.
-Note: For carriers this is not something you need to worry about.
-Learn more about GSM here.

 Which Woven Wrap Size to Choose?